gridAditya/EDA-on-Education-Dataset-of-USA/README.md

 This prject aims to do a comphrehensive <b>exploratory data analysis</b> on the education dataset of the universities in United-States from the year 2010-2020.<br>
 It aims to answer the question on why the disparity between Ivy-League Plus colleges and non-Ivy League Plus Colleges is bad for students, why non-Ivy League Plus universities lag behind their Ivy-League-Plus counterparts and what steps can they take to bridge the gap.
 <br><br>
-For the purpose of this project the top Universities have been selected from the QS World University Ranking List<br>
 We have Selected 10 Ivy League-Plus institutes for analysis purpose.<br>
 <ul>
   <li>Massachusetts Institute of Technology(#1)</li>